upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/governance-knowledge-matrix.md

 Epistemic governance treats knowledge itself as a governable asset.
 It enables reasoning about the system and its evolution through structured articulation of decisions, assumptions, constraints, and relationships.

+### Primary Knowledge Object Governed (Horizontal Axis)

+The primary knowledge object governed refers to the principal aspect of the software system that is subject to governance.
+It describes *what* is being governed: the domain toward which constraints, criteria, and decision authority are directed.

+Three conceptually distinct knowledge objects are identified: execution, structural, and intent.
+Governance may focus intensively on execution while leaving structure implicit, or may emphasize structural coherence without explicitly governing intent.
+Distinguishing among these objects allows a more precise analysis of how approaches address different dimensions of the upstream problem space.

+#### Execution Knowledge

+Governance of execution concerns how work is performed.
+It includes practices, routines, task coordination, operational behavior, and immediate technical decisions.
+The focus is on activity and performance in the present.

+When execution is the primary object governed, attention is directed toward improving how work is carried out, ensuring discipline in day-to-day practices, and shaping the behavior of teams and operators.

+#### Structural Knowledge

+Governance of structure concerns what the software system is.
+It includes architectural decomposition, system boundaries, component relationships, interfaces, and structural constraints.
+The focus is on the configuration and organization of the system as a technical artifact.

+When structure is the primary object governed, attention is directed toward maintaining coherence of system design, managing complexity, and ensuring consistency across components and teams.

+#### Intentional Knowledge

+Governance of intent concerns why the software system exists and under what assumptions it should evolve.
+It includes purpose, constraints, commitments, non-goals, trade-offs, and guiding principles that shape long-term direction.

+When intent is the primary object governed, attention is directed toward preserving continuity of purpose over time, making assumptions explicit, and enabling principled reasoning about acceptable and unacceptable change.